lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 I'm trying to abstract from how programmers think and what the steps that make them write the code they write are.
 Of course, this is going to be a complete failure if you expect me to get it right and come up with a general solution.
-There are so many other ways of looking at this that I don't even try to be right, furthermore everyone has an opinion anyway.
+There are so many other ways of looking at it that I don't even try to be right, furthermore everyone has an opinion anyway.
 I'm just trying to abstract a bit from the actual programming process to talk about speed and performance.
 So here we go: